Skip to main content

 • Keep exits from your home clear and keys to windows and doors in easy reach

-• Keep communal areas, corridors and staircases clear of large items such as Prams, bikes or large plant pots as these could get in the way of people evacuating the building, and could also fuel a fire
+• Keep communal areas, corridors and staircases clear of large items such as prams, bikes or large plant pots as these could get in the way of people evacuating the building, and could also fuel a fire

 • Don't leave children alone in the kitchen - accidents while cooking account for over half of fires at home.